Power-Platform-Samples/Power-Platform-Timed-Survey/Power Apps Survey Solution/README.md

 With Power Apps, you can build applications that run on web, Android, and iOS devices.
 Power Apps provides an easy to use drag-and-drop interface that allows you add different controls (checkbox, choice field, buttons, drop-down, or text field), forms, and media (video, image, or audio files) into whatever application you are building.
 It also allows you store and connect to external data sources inside your app.

-# Building our App from SharePoint
+# Building An App from SharePoint
 We would be connecting Power Apps to our SharePoint List which we created earlier.
 Here's how you can do that.
 - On your SharePoint List, click on 'Integrate', then 'Power Apps', then 'Create an app'.